al-caveman/cavemancms/content_raw/consciousness/article.md

 definition:consciousness
-text      :If $x$ is said to have "consciousness'' if, and only if, $x$ has a
+text      :$x$ is said to have "consciousness'' if, and only if, $x$ has a
            point of view.

 question:simq